 Mississippi initiated its nutrient reduction planning process by developing regional nutrient reduction strategies.
 These regional strategies are intended to provide guidance for nutrient reduction in local watershed implementation planning efforts.
 Implementation of nutrient reduction practices will occur through the development of local watershed implementation plans.
 The regional strategies are intended to promote consistency, comparability, and compatibility among the local nutrient reduction efforts within a region, and the state.

-In 2009, MDEQ co-led an effort with Delta Farmers Advocating Resource Management (F.A.R.M.) to develop a nutrient reduction strategy for the Delta region of Mississippi, Mississippi's primary row-crop agricultural area (MDEQ/ Delta F.A.R.M.
-2009).
+In 2009, MDEQ co-led an effort with Delta Farmers Advocating Resource Management (F.A.R.M.) to develop a nutrient reduction strategy for the Delta region of Mississippi, Mississippi's primary row-crop agricultural area.
+In 2011, MDEQ has been working with stakeholders to develop regional nutrient reduction strategies for the rest of the state.
+As a result, nutrient reduction strategies documents have been developed for the Mississippi coast and upland areas (Figure 2).

-Following the development of Delta nutrient reduction strategy, MDEQ led a GOMA workshop with the other Gulf of Mexico states (AL, FL, LA, TX) to develop a coastal nutrient reduction strategy template.
-Both the Delta and the GOMA nutrient reduction strategies focused on answering four questions:
+Following the development of Delta nutrient reduction strategy, MDEQ led a GOMA workshop with the other Gulf of Mexico states (AL, FL, LA, and TX) to develop a coastal nutrient reduction strategy template.
+Finally, in 2010, Mississippi hosted a workshop for the State Nutrient Reduction Strategy Work Group to develop the state nutrient reduction strategy template for MARB states.
+All of these nutrient reduction strategies focused on answering four questions:

 - 1. What levels of nutrient reduction are achievable and by when? - 2.
 What will nutrient reduction cost? - 3.
 What is the value to each stakeholder from these nutrient reductions? - 4.
-What levels of nutrient reduction will protect coastal waterbodies and benefit the Gulf of Mexico?
+What levels of nutrient reduction will protect waterbodies and benefit the Gulf of Mexico?